 Burnaby RCMP has organized the city into 4 districts for operational purposes and to consult with local communities about their unique public safety concerns.
 Each has its own community police office.

 Community Policing involves the residents and businesses working with the police to create a safer city for everyone.
 Burnaby RCMP Community Response Team members and Crime Prevention Services staff engage with the local community to reduce crime and find new solutions to ongoing problems.
-Join our volunteer crime prevention programs or one of our Community Policing Advisory Committees by contacting your local community police office.
+Join our volunteer crime prevention programs or one of our Community Safety Advisory Committees.

 Learn about the community safety programs the City organizes along with Burnaby RCMP and other organizations.